Is coconut oil a superfood?

 Read the full article here:

-Clearly, this is just a small experiment, but the results line up with modern reviews of all the science.
+Clearly, this is just a small experiment, and they did not measure clinical outcomes proving reduced cardiovascular events.
+However the results line up with modern reviews of all the science.

 Dr. Mosley says that to label coconut oil as a superfood would be premature, but that there certainly doesn’t seem to be any reason to stop eating it.
 That sounds about right.